Welcome to Alter Experiences. We hope that you're as excited about your glamping getaway, as we are to host you!

-Our plush and comfortable bell tent was designed with the ultimate comfort in mind!
-It comes with therapeutic mattress, pillows, linens, comforter, bedside tables, plush floor rugs & pillows, ambient lighting, and can fit up to 4 people comfortably.
-It's ideal for families or couples looking for a romantic get away.
+Our plush and cozy bell tents were designed with the ultimate comfort in mind!
+They comes with therapeutic mattress, pillows, linens, comforter, bedside tables, plush floor rugs & pillows & ambient lighting.

 A portable propane buddy heater is also provided, which is safe and keeps the inside warm and cozy in the cold winter nights.
 It's not really needed in the summer months, but provided anyway.
 Bell tents feature high quality mesh screen door and windows lets you open the tent for a breeze or a view without worrying about bugs or critters.
 You can close it up tightly at night to keep out cold and the tents stay relatively warm in the summer months.

 Food & Beverage